-Basic Economics: A Natural Law Approach to Economics is great for students (as well as adults) who want to understand economics at a deeper level from a Christian perspective.
-This textbook covers the economics topics that you find in most high school texts such as markets, supply and demand, scarcity, monopoly and competition, and the stock market plus more personally-applicable topics such as rent, wages, savings, investments, interest, and home-based businesses.
-In addition, an optional budget project mini-course that helps students learn financial responsibility and planning is available at the publisher's website at no cost.
+Basic Economics: A Natural Law Approach to Economics is great for students (as well as adults) who want to understand economics at a deeper level and from a Christian perspective.
+This textbook covers the economics topics that you find in most high school texts such as markets, supply and demand, scarcity, monopoly and competition, and the stock market.
+It also teaches more personally-applicable topics such as rent, wages, savings, investments, interest, and home-based businesses that are sometimes not covered in economics textbooks.

-This textbook gives a greater amount of attention to the history of economics, the different economic schools of thought, government actions and their effects, the morality of economics, and international economics than do many others.
+Where this textbook goes deeper is in the amount of attention given to the history of economics, the different economic schools of thought, government actions and their effects, the morality of economics, and international economics.
 An entire chapter addresses "Society and Morality," examining the Judeo-Christian roots of free markets, moral absolutes versus moral positivism, and utilitarianism.
 The last third of the book studies the "Politico-Economic Systems": the manorial feudal system, mercantilism, free enterprise, corporatism, welfarism, and communism.
 Capitalism is covered within the section on corporatism, and the treatment of capitalism is a good example of the nuanced approach the authors take throughout the textbook.
-For example, they make the distinction that capitalism does not always go hand in hand with free enterprise, but it is sometimes manipulated by the government at the expense of other aspects or competitors within the market.
+For example, they make the distinction that capitalism does not always go hand in hand with free enterprise but is sometimes manipulated by the government at the expense of other competitors within the market.

-An optional online course developed by the publisher has daily assignments for a one-semester course (with access available for ten months).
-Students still need the textbook.
-The course has assignments, videos, links to other websites, and built-in quizzes and tests (with time limits) that are completed online.
+An optional online course developed by the publisher has daily assignments for a one-semester course (with access available for ten months) using the Basic Economics textbook.
+The online course has assignments, videos, links to other websites, and built-in quizzes and tests (with time limits) that are completed online.
 Students will also read The Law by Frederic Bastiat and Whatever Happened to Penny Candy? by Richard Maybury, so you will need to obtain both of those books in addition to the textbook.